jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   I now have another tool to use to solve the problem

-* after uncommenting the commented test, I am back to the :doc:`TypeError` I have been trying to solve.
+* after uncommenting the commented test, I am back to the :doc:`/exceptions/TypeError` I have been trying to solve.
 I change the duration function with the knowledge to see if it makes the test pass

   .. code-block:: python